 “There are a number of barriers to treatment.
 I think stigma is a big challenge where people are embarrassed to seek help and in self-denial, thinking that they don’t have a problem,’ added Beth Bierbower, Segment President of Humana in the same interview.
 “People oftentimes just don’t know where to turn to get help.”

-Beyond shame or societal stigma is the fact that mental health viewed differently than other aspects of health.
+Beyond shame or societal stigma is the fact that mental health is viewed differently than other aspects of health.

 Given how much we know about the need for proper treatment of mental health disorders and addiction and the role that stigma plays in accessing treatments, it is important to address these growing trends not only with direct treatment but, also, with efforts to quell negative stigmas.

 “Certainly when people take a health risk assessment, we do ask questions around alcohol use and substance abuse,” said Bierbower.
 “It’s really important how you phrase those questions to be able to elicit the right, accurate responses.”

 In addition to asking the right questions, the right way, education needs to change to better be able to respond to, prevent and treat health problems like mental health and addiction that have previously been separated from health care.